HD3C: Efficient Medical Data Classification for Edge Devices: Hyperdimensional Computing (HDC)

 \section{Hyperdimensional Computing (HDC)}

-Hyperdimensional Computing is a computational paradigm inspired by the information processing mechanisms of the brain \citep{pentti_kanerva_hyperdimensional_2009}.
-Compared with traditional computing that operates on raw numerical data, the human brain processes information via high-dimensional patterns of neural activity~\citep{masse_olfactory_2009}.
-HDC emulates this approach by projecting input data into high-dimensional representations to efficiently perform cognitive tasks~\citep{thomas_theoretical_2021}.
+Hyperdimensional Computing is a computational paradigm inspired by the information processing mechanisms of the brain \cite{pentti_kanerva_hyperdimensional_2009}.
+Compared with traditional computing that operates on raw numerical data, the human brain processes information via high-dimensional patterns of neural activity~\cite{masse_olfactory_2009}.
+HDC emulates this approach by projecting input data into high-dimensional representations to efficiently perform cognitive tasks~\cite{thomas_theoretical_2021}.

-The versatility of HDC has been demonstrated across a wide array of domains, including image classification~\citep{billmeyer_biological_2021}, language identification \citep{alonso_hyperembed_2021}, acoustic signal analysis~\citep{imani_voicehd_2017}, and fault detection \citep{kleyko_hyperdimensional_2018}.
-Across these applications, HDC demonstrates superior energy efficiency and robustness compared to deep neural networks.

-Specifically, HDC defines a set of elementary operations, like Binding (e.g., point-wise multiplication) and Bundling (e.g., point-wise addition with majority function), on a high-dimensional bipolar vector space $\mathcal{H}^D = \{ -1, +1\}^D$ called hyperspace~\citep{pentti_kanerva_hyperdimensional_2009}.
+Specifically, HDC defines a set of elementary operations, like Binding (e.g., point-wise multiplication) and Bundling (e.g., point-wise addition with majority function), on a high-dimensional bipolar vector space $\mathcal{H}^D = \{ -1, +1\}^D$ called hyperspace~\cite{pentti_kanerva_hyperdimensional_2009}.
 The space is equipped with a distance measure called Hamming distance $d_H: \mathcal{H}^D \times \mathcal{H}^D \rightarrow [0, 1]$, which is defined as the ratio of the different bits between two hypervectors (i.e., hyperspace vectors).
-Please refer to Appendix \ref{Appendix: Notations and Definitions} for the detailed notations and definitions.
+Please refer to Appendix~\ref{Appendix: Theory} for the detailed notations and definitions.

 HDC exhibits several ideal properties when its dimensionality $D$ is very large.
 For example, the Hamming distance of two hypervectors remains unchanged after bound to the same hypervector (Lemma \ref{lemma: Hamming Distance Preservation under Multiplication}); or when randomly selecting two hypervectors, their Hamming distance is almost always around 0.5 (Lemma \ref{lemma: Hamming distance between two Random Hypervectors}).
 Based on these properties, HDC can encode a low-dimensional input $s \in \mathbb{R}^d (d \ll D)$ from a continuous feature space into the high-dimensional hyperspace.
-By transferring the calculation to hyperspace, HDC-based approaches can achieve computational efficiency \citep{ge_classification_2020}, robustness to input noise \citep{ thomas_theoretical_2021}, and higher training data efficiency~\citep{asgarinejad_detection_2020}.